Facility Hours of Operation

 All Commemorative Tree donations are registered in the Commemorative Tree Book.
 This classic book records the tree donor, tree species, location, date of planting and the person or event commemorated.
 This book is kept at the Vandalia Recreation Center where it is easily accessible to the public.
 All participants receive a Commemorative Tree Recognition Certificate.
 The donation will also be recognized on a brass name plate which will be attached to an attractive indoor plaque located at the Municipal Building or Vandalia Recreation Center (your choice).
 Plaques are not permitted next to trees at city facilities, however, you may wish to consider donating a Commemorative park bench if a plaque is desired.

-Click here to view or download the application.
+Click here for the Commemorative Tree application.
 Pricing and additional information are included on the form.

-Please email Sheli Catron at email@example.com with inquiries regarding the commemorative tree program.
+Please Email Sherry McConnaughey with inquiries regarding the commemorative tree/bench program.